jupyterlab/jupyterlab/docs/source/getting_started/issue.rst

    If you are using pipenv: (someone please update this area with instructions for creating a new environment in pipenv)

    - I cannot reproduce this issue in a clean environment: The problem is probably not in JupyterLab itself.
 Go to step 2.
-   - I can reproducethis issue in a clean environment: Go to step 3.
+   - I can reproduce this issue in a clean environment: Go to step 3.
 2. Perhaps the issue is in one of the JupyterLab extensions you had installed.
 Install any JupyterLab extensions you had one at a time, checking for the issue after each one.

    - I can reproduce the issue after installing a particular extension: That extension may be causing the problem.
 File an issue with that extension's issue tracker.
 Be sure to mention what you have done here to narrow the problem down.